mrocklin/blog/_posts/work/2016-02-17-dask-distributed-part-2.md

 Analyze Tips and Payment Types
 ------------------------------

-In an effort to demonstrate the abilities of dask.dataframe we answer a simple question of our data, *"how do New Yorkers tip?"*.
+In an effort to demonstrate the abilities of dask.dataframe we ask a simple question of our data, *"how do New Yorkers tip?"*.
 The 2015 NYCTaxi data is quite good about breaking down the total cost of each ride into the fare amount, tip amount, and various taxes and fees.
 In particular this lets us measure the percentage that each rider decided to pay in tip.